analysis

 The Escalation Protocol in Practice

-While the exact Phase 3 escalation protocol for retatrutide has not been fully disclosed, the general principle follows a pattern established by other drugs in the class:
+The general principle of retatrutide dose escalation follows a pattern established by other drugs in the class:

 • Starting dose: A low initial dose administered weekly, designed to introduce receptor activation gradually.